xToken/DAK/Readme.txt

- sv_hasreserve - Will grant this admin a reserve slot that does not expire. sv_surrendervote - Will start a surrender vote for the team provided. sv_cancelsurrendervote - Will cancel a in progress surrender vote for the team provided.
+ sv_hasreserve - Will grant this admin a reserve slot that does not expire. sv_surrendervote - Will start a surrender vote for the team provided. sv_cancelsurrendervote - Will cancel a in progress surrender vote for the team provided. sv_afkimmune - Can be granted to users to prevent them from being AFKkicked.

  All server admin commands will also print to any other admins consoles when used (admins that also have access to that command)